selecto-elixir/selecto/README.md

 Selections in Detail

-When a func is referenced below, it is referring to a SQL function
+When func is referenced below, it is referring to a SQL function

 - "field" Just select the column
 - {:count} select count of returns (aggregate)